xmnboy/hello-cordova/docs/README.md

 app and then start a copy of Chrome DevTools inside the **Debug** tab, similar to what you saw when using the **Emulate** tab.

-In order to run your app on the device a special version of App Preview must be present on your Android device.
-The Intel XDK will prompt you about this requirement and will automatically install that special version of App Preview (aka App Preview Crosswalk or APX) onto your device, if it is not already present, before it loads and starts your app.
+In order to run your app on the device a special App Preview debug module must first be installed on your Android device.
+The Intel XDK will prompt you about this requirement and will lead you through the process of installing that debug module onto your device, if it is not already present, before it loads and starts your app.

-### Debugging Your App on the Device
+### Debugging Your App on a Real Device

 After the **Debug** tab has started running your app on your device, and the CDT window is present, you can go through the same sequence of steps described in